Genivia/Husky/README.md

     > save.
     > bye.

-This creates the `husky' executable with the prelude functions preloaded.
+This creates the `Husky' executable with the prelude functions preloaded.

 Husky source files: